 Most modules have a 4000-word written assessment (ranging from academic essays to policy memos to shadow human rights reports) that counts for 100% of the total mark in that module.
 There are two exceptions:

 The highest academic award is a Distinction, which requires that students earn a 70 or above in all their modules and a 70 or above on their dissertation.
-More details are available in the University’s Guide to Assessment available at http://www.york.ac.uk/about/departments/support-and-admin/registry-services/guide/
+More details are available in the University's Guide to Assessment.

-The Centre will be offering 3 optional modules in Spring 2016/17:
+The Centre is expecting to offer 4 optional modules in Spring 2018:

 Students can also choose from a wide selection of optional modules in the Centre for Women's Studies, Education, Law, Politics, and Sociology.
 Availability varies year on year.

-Students will have an opportunity to select their optional modules in September 2016.
+Students will have an opportunity to select their optional modules in August-September 2017.

 You can choose your own dissertation topic but it should have a human rights focus.